Who is in our team of the summer?

 14. Louis Rees-Zammit (Wales)

-UM: After a disappointing Six Nations, he was back to his best.
+UM: After a disappointing Six Nations he was back to his best.
+He showed what a world-class finisher he is with limited ball and limited opportunity.

 CJ: New Zealand's Will Jordan almost deserves a place for that third-Test try alone.